 You might need to bleed the brakes in a certain oder to assure there is no air in the system.
-Follow this procedure; The right rear is farthest from the master cylinder and it takes along time to get fluid to pump to it especially with a new master cylinder.
+Follow this procedure;

 To bench bleed the master cylinder, it should have came with a kit to do this, but if not get some short brake lines that if bent around will connect to master cylinder outlets and then cut off the other end so that it will reach the bottom of the master cylinder reservoir.
 Then make sure the fluid level never gets low in any of the bleeding process.
 Now pump kind of rapidly at the master cylinder for a while and then pump it normally until there are no air bubbles coming out of the holes in the bottom of each reservoir.